 (4) certifications issued by, or recognized by, industry or professional associations; and

 (5) other certifications as approved by the commissioner.

 An employer or an organization representing the employer is eligible to apply for a grant to train employees if the employer has an employee who is in or is to be trained to be in an occupation for which a competency standard has been identified and the employee has not attained the competency standard prior to the commencement of the planned training.
 A grantee must have an agreement with an eligible training provider to provide eligible training prior to payment of the grant.

-The employer must have an agreement with a training institution or program to provide the employee competency standard training prior to the grant award.
-The training may be provided by any institution or program having trainers qualified to instruct on the competency standard.
 The Office of Higher Education and the Department of Labor and Industry must cooperate in maintaining an inventory of degree, certificate, and credential programs that provide training to meet competency standards.
-The inventory must be posted on each agency's Web site with contact information for each program by September 1, 2016.
+The inventory must be posted on each agency's website with contact information for each program.
 The postings must be updated periodically.